 Nematodes in Tomatoes

-Yellowing plants, stunted growth and general decline are early symptoms, but unless your bed is heavily infected with nematodes, a large tomato planting will only show these symptoms in a relative few plants.
+Yellowing plants, stunted growth, and general decline are early symptoms, but unless your bed is heavily infected with nematodes, a large tomato planting will only show these symptoms in relatively few plants.
 They typically appear in soils where tomatoes and other root knot nematode host plants have been grown in the last three to five years, and populations increase the longer an area is used.

 Tomato Nematode Prevention